What is SMB Marketing?

 4. Engage with your audience on social media

 Social media also provides you the opportunity to use the content you post as a mini-marketing campaign.
-Each post you create, you can spend a bit of money to promote.
+For each post you create, you can spend a bit of money to promote.
 By promoting your posts, you can reach any audience you define.

 5. Invest in search engine optimization (SEO) to reach more leads